isand3r/openOBD/README.md

 See the dependencies list at the bottom.

-#### 5. Instructions for GSM coming soon
+#### 5. GSM Setup (Optional)

-Data can also be saved to a file and uploaded later using wi-fi.
+Data readings can be saved to a file and uploaded via wifi, or for constant connectivity, there is a GSM module included.
+All info on the GSM module can be found here: https://learn.adafruit.com/adafruit-fona-808-cellular-plus-gps-breakout/downloads#datasheets-and-app-notes

 ## Usage